University of New South Wales (UNSW)

 • Round Trip Airfare: $1,800

 • Personal Expenses (food, entertainment, weekend travel, etc.): $4,000

 • Additional Expenses (student visa, books, and supplies, local transportation, international student identity card, US passport, Australian Health Insurance): $1,308

 Financial aid and tuition remission apply.
 UNSW offers scholarships to study abroad students.
 Contact AIP for more information on financial aid and scholarships

 *USC Overseas Health Insurance is required for all USC-approved study abroad programs.
 If a student is already enrolled in USC (domestic) Health Insurance there will be no additional charge for USC Overseas Health Insurance; students will be charged the domestic, on-campus rate (noted above).
-If a student is normally covered otherwise and waives out of USC Health Insurance on campus, students will be charged USC Overseas Health Insurance at a rate of $97/month.
+If a student is normally covered otherwise and waives out of USC Health Insurance on campus, students will be charged USC Overseas Health Insurance at a rate of $97/month (2018-2019 rate).